dnsimple/dnsimple-support/content/articles/adding-hns-domain.markdown

 # Adding a Handshake (HNS) Domain

 <note>
-DNSimple only supports the management of second level TLDs and above.
+DNSimple only supports the management of second-level TLDs and above.
 </note>

-To add an HNS domain and manage it's DNS records through DNSimple you have two options:
+To add an HNS domain and manage its DNS records through DNSimple you have two options:

-1. Register the domain with a registrar that sells second level HNS TLDs.
+1. Register the domain with a registrar that sells second-level HNS TLDs.
-2. Add DNSimple's NS records for the domain via your preffered method directly to the blockchain given you are the owner of the HNS TLD.
+2. Add DNSimple's NS records for the domain via your preferred method directly to the blockchain given you are the owner of the HNS TLD.

 For both options the process of adding the domain to DNSimple is the same.